Getting Started

 "Save this decision"

-Claude persists it as an ADR with enforcement-grade language.
-Then say "Compile governance" to update the directives Claude follows automatically.
+The model persists it as an ADR with enforcement-grade language.
+Then say "Compile governance" to update the directives it follows automatically.

 Check governance health: